gocd/docs.go.cd/introduction/concepts_in_go.md

 <a name="agent"/>
 # Agent <span class="header smaller">(or "*Where* do these tasks, jobs, stages and pipelines run?")</span>

-Go Agents are the workers in the Go ecosystem.
-All tasks configured in the system run on Go Agents.
-The Go Server polls for changes in material (this happens on the Go Server itself) and then, when a change is detected and a pipeline needs to be triggered, the corresponding jobs are assigned to the agents, for them to execute the tasks.
+GoCD Agents are the workers in the GoCD ecosystem.
+All tasks configured in the system run on GoCD Agents.
+The GoCD Server polls for changes in material (this happens on the GoCD Server itself) and then, when a change is detected and a pipeline needs to be triggered, the corresponding jobs are assigned to the agents, for them to execute the tasks.

-Agents pick up [jobs](#job) which are assigned to them, execute the [tasks](#task) in the job and report the status of the job to the Go Server.
-Then, the Go Server collates all the information from the different jobs and then decides on the status of the stage.
+Agents pick up [jobs](#job) which are assigned to them, execute the [tasks](#task) in the job and report the status of the job to the GoCD Server.
+Then, the GoCD Server collates all the information from the different jobs and then decides on the status of the stage.

 An agent is represented by a monitor in the image below.